Tommy Robinson: Response of supporters

 The jailing of Robinson drew condemnation from right-wing circles.
 The UK Independence Party leader Gerard Batten MEP expressed concern about the proceedings and the ban on reporting.
-Robinson attracted sympathy from several right-wing politicians in Europe, including the Dutch Party for Freedom leader Geert Wilders and the member of the German Bundestag for the far-right Alternative for Germany Petr Bystron.
+Robinson attracted sympathy from several right-wing politicians in Europe, including the Dutch Party for Freedom leader Geert Wilders and the member of the German Bundestag for the far-right Alternative for Germany (AfD) Petr Bystron.

 On the weekends following Robinson's arrest, his supporters held rallies to show support.
 At a demonstration in London on 9 June, over 10,000 protesters blocked the roads around Trafalgar Square and some attacked police, injuring five officers.
-Demonstrators prevented a Muslim woman from driving a bus, performed Nazi salutes, threw scaffolding, glass bottles and street furniture at police, and damaged vehicles and buildings.
+Some demonstrators prevented a Muslim woman from driving a bus, performed Nazi salutes, threw scaffolding, glass bottles, and street furniture at police, and damaged vehicles and buildings.
 An online petition for his release had more than 500,000 signatures.
-The anti-fascist advocacy group Hope not Hate said its analysis showed that 68.1% of the signatures were from the UK, with 9.7% from Australia, and the remaining 9.3% from the US, Canada, Germany, France, New Zealand, Netherlands, Sweden and Ireland combined.
+Hope not Hate, an anti-fascist advocacy group, said its analysis showed that 68.1 per cent of the signatures were from the UK, 9.7 per cent from Australia, 9.3 per cent from the US, and the rest from Canada, Germany, France, New Zealand, Netherlands, Sweden and Ireland combined.

-In mid–June Robinson was transferred from HMP Hull to HMP Onley, the prison with the highest Muslim population (30.4%) in the Midlands.
-Caolan Robertson, then Robinson's cameraman, spread false information substantially exaggerating the Muslim population of a prison to which Robinson was moved.
-Robertson told the InfoWars conspiracy theorist Alex Jones that Robinson's new prison was "about 71 per cent Muslim" and therefore "really, really, really disastrous".
-The former Breitbart editor Raheem Kassam tweeted it to his followers while falsely accusing the Home Secretary, Sajid Javid, of moving Robinson there.
-A Robinson supporter was subsequently jailed for posing threatening and abusive messages aimed at Javid, relating to Robinson.
+In mid-June, Robinson was transferred from HM Prison Hull to HM Prison Onley, the prison with the highest Muslim population (30.4 per cent) in the Midlands.
+Caolan Robertson, then Robinson's cameraman, substantially exaggerated the Muslim population of the prison, telling the American conspiracy theorist Alex Jones that Robinson's new prison was "about 71 per cent Muslim" and therefore "really, really, really disastrous".
+The former Breitbart editor Raheem Kassam shared it to his followers on Twitter while falsely accusing the Home Secretary, Sajid Javid, of moving Robinson there.
+A Robinson supporter was subsequently jailed for posting threatening and abusive messages aimed at Javid, relating to Robinson.
 In July 2018, Reuters reported that the United States Ambassador-at-Large for International Religious Freedom, Sam Brownback, lobbied the UK government on the treatment of Robinson.
 The Middle East Forum has also lobbied the United States government and provided financial aid for rallies and legal aid.
-The Middle East Forum donated $50,000 to his legal defence fund.
+The Middle East Forum donated US$50,000 to his legal defence fund.